gustavocxavier/InvestorSentiment/README.md

 investorSentiment
 =================

-Investor Sentiment in a broad set of anomalies in value-weighted portfolio returns of brazilians market stocks.
+Investor Sentiment in a broad set of anomalies in value-weighted portfolio returns on brazilians market stocks.